data-forge/data-forge-js/README.md

 - Immutable: every operation generates a new immutable data set.
 - Lazy evaluation, to make the performance of immutability acceptable.
 - Should be easily extensible.
-- All the core code is created through test driven development.
+- Core code is created through test driven development.

 # Installation